-- Little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness; - Progress, which 'is significantly slower than that of their peers starting from the same baseline' (Code of Practice, 2014); - Signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas; - Persistent emotional or behavioural difficulties which are not ameliorated by the behaviour management techniques usually employed in school; - Children who have sensory, physical or medical difficulties who continue to make little or no progress despite the provision of specialist equipment; - Children who have communication and / or interaction difficulties who continue to make little or no progress despite the provision of a differentiated curriculum.
+- Little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness. - 'Progress is significantly slower than that of their peers starting from the same baseline' (code of practice 2014) - Signs of difficulty in developing English or mathematics skills which result in poor attainment in some curriculum areas. - Persistent emotional or behavioural difficulties which are not ameliorated by the behaviour management techniques usually employed in school. - Has sensory, physical, medical difficulties and continues to make little or no progress despite the provision of specialist equipment - Has communication and/or interaction difficulties, and continues to make little or no progress despite the provision of a differentiated curriculum.